filips123/PWAsForFirefox/README.md

 ## Usage

 **TLDR**: Install [the browser extension](https://addons.mozilla.org/firefox/addon/pwas-for-firefox/) and follow in-browser installation instructions.
-You can read [the documentation website](https://pwasforfirefox.filips.si/) for usage instructions.
+You can read [the documentation website](https://pwasforfirefox.filips.si/) for usage instructions and other useful resources.

-For detailed and more technical documentation how to set up, use and develop the project, see the READMEs of the native and extension part:
+For more details and technical documentation about setting up, using, and developing the project, see the READMEs of the native and extension part:

 * [Native](native/README.md)
 * [Extension](extension/README.md)

 ## Features

-### Current Features
+### Available Features

 * Command-line tool to install, manage and run Progressive Web Apps in Firefox.
 * Extension to set up native programs, and install, manage and run PWAs and their profiles directly from the main Firefox browser.